If you’re looking to compare the latest Sonicare brush to the Oral-B iO, please see our Oral-B iO vs Sonicare 9900 Prestige post.

 - The DiamondClean Smart has an LED ring on the base of the handle that illuminates purple when too much pressure is applied.

 - The iO has an LED ring at the top of the brush handle that lights up red when too much pressure is applied.
-It also lights up green, when just the right amount of pressure is applied.

 - Battery life

 - The Sonicare DiamondClean Smart has better battery life at 3 weeks compared to the 2 of the iO*.

 - The iO gives more feedback from the battery than the DiamondClean Smart.